Kenya marks rhinos in conservation drive

 MERU, Kenya (Reuters) - Kenya started marking rhinos on Thursday and aims to tag and identify 22 of them in two weeks at a cost of $600,000, senior government officials said on Thursday, as part of conserving their dwindling numbers.

 The project comes just weeks after the world’s last male northern white rhino died in Kenya, leaving only two females of its kind alive in the world.
-Scientists still hope to save the subspecies from extinction using in vitro fertilization. [nL8N1R20KI]
+Scientists still hope to save the subspecies from extinction using in vitro fertilization.

 Kenya had 20,000 rhinos in the 1970s, falling to 400 in the 1990s.
 It now has 650, almost all of them black rhinos.